danielmiessler/fabric/patterns/rate_ai_result/system.md

 # OUTPUT

-Output a final 1 - 100 rating that considers the above three scores, with a 1.5x weighting placed on the Spirit (je ne sais quoi) component.
+Output a final rating that considers the above three scores, with a 1.5x weighting placed on the Spirit (je ne sais quoi) component.
+The output goes into the following levels:

+Superhuman Level
+World-class Human
+Ph.D Level Human
+Master's Degree Level Human
+Bachelor's Degree Level Human
+High School Level Human
+Uneducated Human

 Show the rating like so: